corDomination/the-thoughts-of-man/data/markdown/relationships.md

 ### Balancing Intimacies
 When growing the relationship, try to make sure that the...
 * emotional
+* physical
 * spiritual
-* physical
 * temporal (time)
 * social
 ...intimacies all grow with each other.
 Allowing one aspect to overshadow the others creates imbalance, impacting the relationship's long-term strength.

 ### Interfaith Relationships
-Dating or marrying someone with different beliefs is possible, but two important considerations arise:
+Dating or marrying someone with different beliefs/morals is possible, but two important considerations arise:
-1. The person may not share the same spiritual goals, impacting virtues and aspirations.
+1. The person may not share the same moral/spiritual/life goals, impacting virtues and aspirations.
 2. If children are involved, the partner's influence on their upbringing is significant, requiring careful consideration.

 ### Communication is Key